nishu-builder/startloc/README.md

-# StartLoc
+# startloc

-StartLoc is a simple tool that allows you to set a dynamic starting location for your terminal sessions.
+startloc is a simple tool that allows you to set a dynamic starting location for your terminal sessions.
 It supports both Zsh and Bash.

 ## Installation